MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/sqlknownissues.md

 ms.topic: reference
 ms.date: 09/24/2018
 ---
-# MS SQL compatibility known issues
+# MS-TDS/T-SQL Differences between Kusto Microsoft SQL Server

-Below is partial list of the MS-SQL functionality that is NOT supported in Kusto.
+Below is partial list of the main differences between Kusto and SQL Server's implementation of T-SQL.

 ## CREATE, INSERT, DROP, ALTER statements

-Any data modifications are not allowed in Kusto.
+Kusto doesn't support schema modifications or data modifications through MS-TDS, nor does it support the above T-SQL statements.

 ## Correlated sub-queries

-Correlated subquries in SELECT, WHERE and JOIN clauses are not suppported.
+Kusto doesn't support correlated subquries in `SELECT`, `WHERE`, and `JOIN` clauses.

 ## Cursors

-SQL cursors are not supported.

-## Control of flow
+Kusto doesn't support SQL cursors.

+## Flow control

-Control of flow statements are not supported except limitted cases, like IF THEN ELSE clause with the same schema for THEN and ELSE batches.
+Kusto doesn't support flow control statements, except for a few limited cases, such as `IF` `THEN` `ELSE` clause that has the identical schema for the `THEN` and `ELSE` batches.

 ## Data types

-Depending on a query, the data may return in different type than in SQL server.
-This especially applicable to TINYINT adn SMALLINT types that do not have support in Kusto query language.
-Clients that expect byte or int16, may get int32 or int64 values.
+Depending on the query, the data returned may have a different type than in SQL Server.
+An obvious example here are types such as `TINYINT` and `SMALLINT` that have no equivalent in Kusto.
+Therefore, clients that expect a value of type `BYTE` or `INT16` might get an `INT32` or an `INT64` value instead.

-## Columns' order
+## Column order in results

-When asterix is used in SELECT, the order of tables may be different in Kusto.
+When asterix is used in the `SELECT` statement, the order of columns in each result set may differ between Kusto and SQL Server.
 Client that use column names would work better in these cases.
-If there is no asterix character in SELECT, the column ordinals would be preserved.
+If there is no asterix character in the `SELECT` statement, the column ordinals would be preserved.

-## Columns' names
+## Columns name in results

-In SQL, multiple columns may have the same name.
+In T-SQL, multiple columns may have the same name.
 This is not allowed in Kusto.
-In case of name collision, the names of the columns might be different in Kusto.
-However, the original name would be preserved, at least for one of colliding columns.
+In case of a collision in names, the names of the columns might be different in Kusto.
+However, the original name would be preserved, at least for one of the columns.

-## `ANY`, `ALL`, `EXIST` predicates

-ANY, ALL, and EXISTS predicates are not supported.
+## ANY, ALL, and EXISTS predicates

+Kusto doesn't support the predicates `ANY`, `ALL`, and `EXISTS`.

 ## Kusto stored functions

 Kusto exposes stored functions as SQL views.
 However, it doesn't allow using parameters with stored functions.
-Stored function can also be referred as stored procedure (via EXEC), but also, parameters are not supported yet.
+Stored function can also be referred as stored procedure (via `EXEC`), but also, parameters are not supported yet.

 ## Recursive CTEs

-Recursive Common Table Expressions are not supported.
+Kusto doesn't support recursive common table expressions.

 ## Dynamic SQL

-Dynamic SQL statements are not supported.
+Kusto doesn't support dynamic SQL statements.